osamunoda/FMwithD3/README.md

 Now it works on Win and Mac.
 But I had to downgrade D3 version from 6 to 5 for Windows.
 d3.rollup/d3.group are not available in v5.
-Previous way is less intuitive.
+Previous(v5) way is less intuitive.
 And also in IE11 Arrow Function is not supported.
 It makes readability worse.